-The Stitch in Time project aims to target invasive non-native species (INNS), namely Japanese knotweed, Himalayan balsam and rhododendron ponticum, which are all known to be present in the Gwaun Valley.
+The Stitch in Time project is targeting invasive non-native species (INNS) in the Pembrokeshire Coast National Park, namely Japanese knotweed, Himalayan balsam and rhododendron ponticum.

 INNS can out-compete native UK species; physically change ecosystems and damage property.
 Some, like giant hogweed, can be extremely harmful to human health.

 A central aim of the project is to increase awareness among organisations, individuals, communities and landowners about INNS and to build capacity in local communities to monitor and manage them and any re-infestation.